pudly/schmopera-hugo/content/articles/in-review-pretty-yendes-debut-album-a-journey.md

 date = "2016-09-16T11:29:00+01:00"
 lastmod = "2016-09-17T12:56:00+01:00"
 publishDate = "2016-09-17T12:37:00+01:00"
-short_description = "It's easy to feel as though you're standing beside Yende in the studio, watching her bright smile and thoughtful musicianship at work.
-Yende has clear love for communicating with her audience, and with these recordings, she's also letting listeners into something that's quite personal." slug = "in-review-pretty-yendes-debut-album-a-journey" title = "In review: Pretty Yende&#039;s debut album, A Journey"
+short_description = "It&#039;s easy to feel as though you&#039;re standing beside Yende in the studio, watching her bright smile and thoughtful musicianship at work.
+Yende has clear love for communicating with her audience, and with these recordings, she&#039;s also letting listeners into something that&#039;s quite personal." slug = "in-review-pretty-yendes-debut-album-a-journey" title = "In review: Pretty Yende&#039;s debut album, A Journey"
 +++